clojurists-together/clojuriststogether.org/content/news/2026/Q2 2026 Proposal Call and Survey Results.md

 **Developer experience issues** came up a number of times, including: confusing error messages, poor documentation, and under-supported libraries.
 Improvements to any of those would be welcome.

 **Difficulty finding Clojure employment** was another recurring theme.
-Respondents were not sure how to solve it, but suggested a community job board might be helpful.
+Respondents were not sure how to solve it, but suggested a community job board might be helpful.  <br>

+---

 ## February 2026 Survey